 Isabelle Guibert is a lecturer based in Innsbruck and cooperating in diverse projects in Africa, South America, and France.
 She teaches in the field of languages, peace and conflict transformation.
-As a facilitator, her deepest aspiration is to create a hospitable space for her students/participants to connect to their self and discover their potentials.
-For years she has taken part in diverse projects in South America and Africa.
-Among her research interests are language(s); writing as a means of (self-)exploration and expression; trauma and memory.
-She studied at the universities of Nantes, Oxford and Innsbruck, and holds an MA in English studies and an MA in Peace Studies.
+As a facilitator, her deepest aspiration is to create a hospitable space for her course participants to connect to their self and discover their potentials.
+Her main focus lays on trauma work; forms of communication and expression; unconventional and peace education.
+She studied in Nantes, Oxford and Innsbruck and holds an MA in English studies and an MA in Peace Studies.

 Lena-Maria Drummer conducts her research on self-unfolding in Islam as part of her master thesis.
 She is currently pursuing her M.A.
 Degree in Peace and Conflict Studies at the University of Innsbruck.
 Lena-Maria lived and worked in the NGO sector in Egypt, where she became a cross-cultural facilitator.
 Her aim is to bridge differences and overcome misunderstandings using elicitive conflict transformation tools, such as theater.
 She focuses specifically on the relationship between Europe and the MENA region, as well as between Muslims and non-Muslims in her home country Germany.